bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Pro Data API meeting co-ordination - Kaine also has another meeting planned for PPR
 1. Quantitative Analysis across application - when should we prioritize this?
 1. Corporate search - when are we doing this? and who is doign this?
-1. Antipatterns in way of working
-1. Change in Scope of our PI
-1. How to execute the upcoming PI's?
-   - Remote vs In person?
-   - When should we do it?
-   - Involvement? - Same as last one?
-   - Duration? - 4 hrs? so that we can address the Retro
 1. GL Code granularity?
    - What level of revenue detail do we need to make decisions/take action?
    - What data do we need to go to the CFS and be reported out by SBC Finance vs data that we keep in the data lake that we can pull ourselves?